TCummings03/Capstone-Final-Project/README.md

 2. How many bedrooms and bathrooms?

 For individuals looking to live by themselves, they have two choices: studio apartment or a one bedroom apartment.
-However, from previous analysis, we know that the median extra cost of a bedroom (moving from a studio to a one bedroom) is only $53 compared to going from a 1 bedroom to a 2 bedroom which is $250.
+However, from the previous analysis, we know that the median extra cost of a bedroom (moving from a studio to a one bedroom) is only $53 compared to going from a 1 bedroom to a 2 bedroom which is $250.
 For these individuals, it may be worth it to pay slightly more for the extra bedroom and space.

 In addition, the marginal price of a "half bathroom" is relatively small, so rental listings that include huge differences for adding the half bathroom should give us pause.